damianszczepanik/silencio/README.md

 # silencio

-Silencio is a library for transforming and converting any format such as [JSON](https://pl.wikipedia.org/wiki/JSON) or [Properties](https://en.wikipedia.org/wiki/.properties) files.
+Silencio is a library for transforming and converting any format such as [XML](https://pl.wikipedia.org/wiki/XML), [JSON](https://pl.wikipedia.org/wiki/JSON) or [Properties](https://en.wikipedia.org/wiki/.properties) files.
 It is applicable for most of operations such as:
 - obfuscation
 - minimisation (eg anonymous)
 - transformation

-It is built from [processors](src/main/java/pl/szczepanik/silencio/api/Processor.java) that manage transformations of the files (JSON, Properties, etc.) [decisions](src/main/java/pl/szczepanik/silencio/api/Decision.java) which decide which elements should be converted and [converters](src/main/java/pl/szczepanik/silencio/api/Converter.java) that changes old value into new one.
+It is built from [processors](src/main/java/pl/szczepanik/silencio/api/Processor.java) that manage transformations of the files (XML, JSON, Properties, etc.) [decisions](src/main/java/pl/szczepanik/silencio/api/Decision.java) which decide which elements should be converted and [converters](src/main/java/pl/szczepanik/silencio/api/Converter.java) that changes old value into new one.

 ## Examples